William Shakespeare, 1564-1616: How Culture Affected Him and How He Affected Culture

 I'm Steve Ember.
 And I'm Barbara Klein with EXPLORATIONS in VOA Special English.

 Today, we complete our story about the influential English writer William Shakespeare.
 He wrote plays and poems during the late fifteenth and early sixteenth centuries.
+(CORRECTION: 16th and 17th centuries.)
 They remain very popular today.

 Last week, we talked about Shakespeare's history, his plays, and his poems.
 Today, we talk about the events and cultural influences that affected Shakespeare and his art.
 We also discuss the countless ways his works have influenced language and popular culture.